 You can view or edit your submission before the deadline from your dashboard, so don’t worry if you forget to add something in.

 We hope this blog has given you the confidence to submit an entry for this year’s Reading Challenge.
-Remember, it’s the little things you see and hear every day that show the progress your school, library or community group has made, so please share them with us so we can celebrate with you!
+Remember, it’s the little things you see and hear every day that show the progress your school, library or community group has made, so please share you reading journey with us, no matter how big or small!